 There is no State of Vermont law requiring cement pads for manufactured or mobile homes.
 However, all new manufactured homes set up in Vermont must be installed per U.S. Department of Housing and Urban Development (HUD) regulations.
 As of May 1, 2016, any new manufactured home must be installed by a HUD licensed installer using an approved foundation design, and be inspected by a qualified inspector before occupancy.
 Tie-downs and anchors have been required for new manufactured homes constructed after October 20, 2008.

 A spill or leak from a heating fuel tank can cause an environmental hazard and cost thousands of dollars to clean up.
 New rules that went into effect on August 15, 2017 require an inspection at least once every three years, and cause fuel tanks to be "red tagged" if they do not meet specific standards; meaning that no heating fuel will be allowed to be delivered to the tank until it's repaired or replaced.
-For more information please see DEC's website - http://dec.vermont.gov/waste-management/storage-tanks

 If you have a heating fuel tank that needs to be replaced you may be eligible for a grant from the State's Waste Management Division of up to $2,000 for removal, replacement, or upgrade of your above ground residential heating oil tank, or no more than $4,000 if your tank is under ground, depending on the type of tank and other factors.
 Contact the Waste Management and Prevention Division for information and income eligibility.

 Manufactured homes are built to pre-emptive federal standards of the Department of Housing and Urban Development (HUD).
 These standards are referred to as the "HUD code".
-The State of Vermont does not regulate installation or set up, or construction of manufactured homes.
+The State of Vermont does not regulate the construction or installation of manufactured homes.
 If you have a question or a problem related to the purchase or installation of a new manufactured home, contact HUD's Manufactured Housing Office or the Vermont Attorney General's Consumer Assistance Program.